Harry Potter belongs to J.K. Rowling, not me.

 Harry introduced them.
 "Adam Granger, meet Petunia Dursley."
 They shook hands, and then Petunia showed him where the phone was.

-"Yes, she is," said Adam, as he walked into the room with them.
+"Yes, she is," agreed Adam, as he walked into the room with them.
 He was beaming with pride.
 "I'm glad to see that you admire her enough to brag to your aunt about her."

 He smiled at the older man.
 "How could I not?
 I guess you're done with the phone?"